Level Up

 1

 Who is this agent?
 Give it a name, role, and personality.
-Example: "CodeReviewer — a meticulous senior engineer who catches bugs and suggests improvements."
+Developer example: "CodeReviewer — a meticulous senior engineer who catches bugs."
+Workshop example: "Data Buddy — a patient, plain-English analyst who runs my dashboard and never uses jargon."

 2

 Skills are the specific capabilities your agent has — think of them as job qualifications.
-Be concrete: "Search the web for current information", "Read and summarize PDF documents", "Write and debug Python code", "Create data visualizations from CSV files".
+Be concrete: "Read my spreadsheet and spot what changed", "Update my dashboard charts", "Check my site on phone-size screens", "Summarize long documents to one page".
 List 3-5 skills that define what this agent CAN do.

 3